mozexames/mozexames-ml/README.md

 1. Clone the project, `cp .env.example .env` then open it on your `VS Code`.
 2. Install the `ms-vscode-remote.remote-containers` VS Code extension (if not already).
 3. Open the Command Pallete <kbd>CMD / CTRL</kbd> + <kbd>P</kbd> then search and run `Dev Container: Reopen in Container`.
-> This will start building the Dev Container using `docker-compose.yml`.
+> This will start building the `Dev Container` using `docker-compose.yml`.
 >
 > - Once it's built, use the terminal within VS Code to execute other commands using `./run`.
 >
-> - Ensure that VS Code has selected the correct Python interpreter within your devcontainer `/usr/local/bin/python`.
+> - Ensure that VS Code has selected the correct Python interpreter within your new environment: `/usr/local/bin/python`.
 4. Use `./run app` to execute the main `src/app.py` script at anytime.